 - c) Mega Events (Outdoor and Indoor).
-Mega Events are characterized by large crowds greater than 5,000 (indoors) and 10,000 (outdoors) attendees.
+Mega Events are characterized by large crowds greater than 1,000 indoor or 10,000 outdoor attendees.
+Mega Events do not include venues such as shopping malls, museums or amusement parks that are open to public circulation as part of their regular operations, except to the extent that such venues host qualifying events.
 Mega Events may have either assigned or unassigned seating, and may be either general admission or gated, ticketed and permitted events.
 These events are considered higher risk for COVID-19 transmission. - i.
-Indoor Mega Events: Indoor Mega Events (example: conventions/ conferences/ expos/ sporting events and concerts) where more than 5,000 people are in attendance, can reopen to the public.
-In addition to the general public health recommendations, Indoor Mega Event operators must verify the full vaccination status2 or pre-entry negative COVID-19 viral test3 result of all attendees.
-Attendees must follow CDPH Guidance for Face Coverings.
-Indoor Mega Event operators must prominently place information on all communications, including reservation and ticketing systems, to ensure guests are aware of the proof of pre-entry testing or full vaccination status, including acceptable modes of verification, and masking requirements. - ii.
-Outdoor Mega Events: Outdoor Mega Events (example: music or food festivals/car shows/large endurance events and marathons/ parades/ sporting events and concerts) that attract crowds of over 10,000 persons, can reopen to the public.
+Indoor Mega Events: Indoor Mega Events (example: conventions/ conferences/ expos/ sporting events and concerts) where 1,000 or more people are in attendance, remain open to the public.
+In addition to the general public health recommendations, Indoor Mega Event operators must verify the full vaccination status3 or pre-entry negative COVID-19 viral test4 result of all attendees.
+Attendees must wear a face covering while indoors at an Indoor Mega Event.
+Indoor Mega Event operators must prominently place information on all communications, including reservation and ticketing systems, to ensure guests are aware of the proof of pre-entry testing or full vaccination status, including masking requirements, and acceptable modes of verification.
+For Indoor Mega Events taking place on or after September 20, 2021, selfattestation can no longer be used as a method to verify an attendee's status as fully vaccinated or as proof of a negative COVID-19 test result. - ii.
+Outdoor Mega Events: Outdoor Mega Events (example: music or food festivals/car shows/large endurance events and marathons/ parades/ sporting events and concerts) that attract crowds of over 10,000 persons, remain open to the public.
 In addition to the general public health recommendations, it is strongly recommended that Outdoor Mega Event operators verify the full vaccination status or pre-entry negative COVID-19 viral test result for all attendees.
-All attendees who do not verify full vaccination status prior to entry should be asked to wear face coverings.
-Attendees must follow California Department of Public Health (CDPH) Guidance for Face Coverings.
-Outdoor Mega Event operators must prominently place information on all communications, including reservation and ticketing systems, to ensure guests are aware that the State and County health officers strongly recommendations that
+It is not recommended that Outdoor Mega Event operators use self-attestation to verify status of an attendee as fully vaccinated nor as proof of a negative COVID-19 test result.
+All attendees must wear face masks at all times, except when actively eating or drinking.
+Outdoor Mega Event operators must prominently place information on all communications, including reservation and ticketing systems, to ensure guests are aware of both the County Health Officer's Order that all persons must wear a face mask while in attendance and the strong State and County health officer recommendation that all attendees either be fully vaccinated against COVID-19 or obtain a negative COVID-19

-2 The following are acceptable as proof of full vaccination status: Vaccination card (which includes name of person vaccinated, type of COVID-19 vaccine provided and date last dose administered) OR a photo of a vaccination card as a separate document OR a photo of the attendee's vaccine card stored on a phone or electronic device OR documentation of the person's full vaccination against COVID-19 from a healthcare provider.
-Businesses and venue operators may also utilize self-attestation at point of registration, during ticket purchase or on the day of the event prior to entry into the venue.
+3 The following are acceptable as proof of full vaccination status: Vaccination card (which includes name of person vaccinated, type of COVID-19 vaccine provided and date last dose administered) OR a photo of a vaccination card as a separate document OR a photo of the attendee's vaccine card stored on a phone or electronic device OR documentation of the person's full vaccination against COVID-19 from a healthcare provider.

-3 Pre-entry negative testing is testing that must be conducted within 72 hours before event start time (both PCR and antigen are acceptable).
+4 Pre-entry negative testing is testing that must be conducted within 72 hours before event start time (both PCR and antigen are acceptable).
 Results of the test must be available prior to entry into the event or venue.
 The following are acceptable as proof of a negative COVID-19 viral test result: printed document (from the test provider or laboratory) OR an email or text message displayed on a phone from the test provider or laboratory.
 The information should include person's name, type of test performed, and negative test result (date of test must be within prior 72 hours).
-Businesses and venue operators may also utilize self-attestation at point of registration, during ticket purchase or on the day of the event prior to entry into the venue.